 Article ID: 2563324 - View products that this article applies to.

-Microsoft Exchange ActiveSync enables devices to synchronize your Inbox, Calendar, and other items with Microsoft Exchange Server mailboxes.
+Microsoft Exchange ActiveSync lets devices synchronize with your Inbox, your calendar, and other items that have Microsoft Exchange Server mailboxes.
 This article describes common issues with third-party devices that synchronize with Exchange by using Exchange ActiveSync.
 Among these devices are Android and iOS devices.

 Exchange ActiveSync Licensees

 (http://www.microsoft.com/about/legal/en/us/IntellectualProperty/IPLicensing/Programs/ExchangeActiveSyncProtocol.aspx)provide the Exchange ActiveSync software that is used on the third-party devices.
 Microsoft does not write the Exchange ActiveSync code for the licensees’ devices or services.
 Microsoft licenses patents to Exchange ActiveSync licensees.
-These patents are Microsoft Intellectual Property.
-Also, Microsoft provides public access to the Exchange ActiveSync protocol documentation
+These patents are Microsoft intellectual property.
+Additionally, Microsoft provides public access to the Exchange ActiveSync protocol documentation

 Note A protocol is a standard for communication between computers.